Young-ook/data-lab/labs/mlflow/mlflow.md

 ## Alternatives

+### Apache Airflow
+Apache Airflow is an open-source workflow management platform for data engineering and MLOps pipelines.
+To learn more details of machine learning lifecycle management with Airflow, follow the instructions in the [airflow.md](../airflow/airflow.md).

 ### Kedro
 Kedro is an open-source Python framework to create reproducible, maintainable, and modular data science code.
 It uses software engineering best practices to help you build production-ready data science pipelines.
 You can build your MLOps pipeline by following the official [Kedro Tutorial](https://docs.kedro.org/en/stable/tutorial/spaceflights_tutorial.html).